 There will be one scholarship awarded to a high school senior who has relatives that are directly involved and spend a [...]
 More

 The Harold Johnson Law Enforcement Scholarship was established in memory of Police Chief Harold Johnson to provide scholarship support to students who plan on pursuing a career in police work, corrections, or other criminal justice fields.
-These scholarships are designed to recognize students who demonstrate a passion for public service, academic potential, leadership and financial need. [...]
+Applicants must demonstrate a desire and plan to pursue a career in police work, corrections or other criminal justice fields.
+A minimum 2.5 GPA is required as [...]
 More

 This program was established in 2007 through a generous gift from Marie A. Calderilla who believed deeply in the importance of education.
 The purpose of this scholarship is to enable women to pursue courses of study that they would otherwise be unable to follow due to limited financial means.
 The selection committee looks for academic promise, women who have demonstrated that they are committed [...]
 More